myankura/Spacedb/README.md

 # -Spacedb
-This is a pet project I had in mind for a while but never really created that would utilize both the NASA api and SpaceX api
+This project utilizes ASP.Net MVC to fetch data from both the NASA API and SpaceX API that is readily available to the public.